 St James' Church, looking towards the apse

-The barracks remained in active service until 1848, and now the building functions as an excellent museum of colonial Sydney.
+The barracks remained in active service until 1848, and now it functions as an excellent Museum of Colonial Sydney.

 St James’ Church, designed by Greenway in 1819 in the Old Colonial Regency style, was originally designed as a courthouse – a purpose revealed by two strange, non-clerical elements: the very large western gallery and the central positioning of the porch.
 The building wasn’t consecrated as a church until 1824, so clearly there were already Anglican churches in the colony.
 Nonetheless Gov Macquarie saw this church as one of the key elements of his town plan for Sydney and St James’ Church became the site in which the first Bishop of Australia was installed, in 1836.